-- 1. The staff must have daily contact with adults who transport the infants and toddlers to and from the center. - 2.
-Children must not be confined for prolonged periods of time to cribs, playpens, swings, high chairs, infant seats, or other equipment that confines movement.
-They must have an opportunity each day for freedom of movement, such as creeping, crawling, or walking in a safe, clean, open, uncluttered area. - 3.
-Throughout the day, each child must have frequent, individual, personal contact and attention from an adult, such as being held, rocked, taken on walks inside and outside the center, talked to, and sung to. - 4.
-There must be no attempt to toilet train children until they are able to verbalize or otherwise indicate need, help manage their own clothing, and be able to access toileting facilities.
+- Outside of mealtimes, children who are awake must not be confined for more than fifteen (15) minutes at a time to cribs, playpens, swings, highchairs, infant seats, or other equipment that confines movement.
+Children must have the opportunity for freedom of gross motor movement. - 2.
+Throughout the day, each child must have frequent, individual, personal contact, and attention from an adult, such as being held, rocked, taken on walks inside and outside the center, talked to, read to, and sung to. - 3.
+Staff must investigate whenever children cry, scream, or appear to withdraw and must try to verbally or physically soothe the child.
+When putting infants to sleep, staff may allow for a period of no longer than ten (10) minutes without verbally or physically soothing the child to enable the infant to try to self soothe and fall asleep. - 4.

-- 5. For each child who is learning to use a toilet, the child's individual developmental abilities and needs must be accommodated as stated in the written policies and procedures for the center. - 6.
-Staff must investigate whenever children cry. - 7.
 Children must be allowed to form and observe their own pattern of sleep and waking periods.
-Special provision must be made so that children requiring a morning nap time have a separate area for their nap apart from space used for play.
+Special provision must be made so that children requiring a morning nap time have a separate area for their nap apart from space used for play. - a.
+Children must be allowed to leave their sleeping area immediately upon waking.